iloveponies/120-hour-epic-sax-marathon/looping-is-recursion.markdown

 (avg [1 0 0 1]) ;=> 1/2 ;; or 0.5
 ~~~

-_Hint:_ You need to keep track of two things in the loop.
+_Hint:_ You need to keep track of multiple things in the loop.
 </exercise>

 <exercise>